Privacy Matters: How AI Keyboards Keep Your Data Safe

 Have you ever stopped to wonder what happens to all the texts you type on your phone?
 Where does all that data go?
 And who might be lookin' at it?
 These are the kinda questions that keep privacy-conscious folks up at night, especially when it comes to AI keyboards.

-AI keyboards are pretty darn smart.
-They predict what you're gonna say next, fix your grammar mistakes, and even suggest better ways to phrase things.
+AI keyboards in 2026 are incredibly sophisticated.
+They predict what you're gonna say next, fix your grammar mistakes, suggest better ways to phrase things, and even adapt to different contexts like work emails versus casual chats.
 But this intelligence comes with a catch – these keyboards need to "understand" how you communicate to be helpful.

 Most of us type literally everything on our phones – passwords, credit card details, personal messages, work emails... the list goes on.
 So it's no surprise that privacy concerns pop up.
 How do these keyboards learn your typing habits without compromising your private information?
 What data do they collect?
 And can you trust them not to sell your personal convos to the highest bidder?